-The Highlight slider is used to restore detail from highlights by compressing the color and luminance values at the right-hand side of the histogram.
+The Highlight slider in the High Dynamic Range tool is used to restore detail from highlights by compressing the color and luminance values at the right-hand side of the histogram.

 The Shadow slider lightens the deepest shadows, compressing tonal values at the other end of the range and revealing any detail that was recorded at the time of capture.

 The Black and White sliders are used for better control of the darkest shadows and the brightest highlights making it possible to fine-tune contrast using the High Dynamic Range tool only.

 The HDR tool produces natural-looking images at low-to-medium values.
 Note that excessive adjustment can lower both contrast and saturation.
 It is recommended, therefore, that the Clarity tool is used to add mid-tone contrast.